big cityHow Does Ice Melt Work? | Ninja De-Icer

 Potassium Chloride

-Potassium chloride is an ice melt that can work effectively as long as the temperature remains above 25 degrees.
-This can limit the use of this ice melt, especially since it works more slowly than other options like calcium chloride and rock salt.
+Potassium chloride is an ice melt that can work effectively as long as the temperature remains above 25º F. This can limit the use of this ice melt, especially since it works more slowly than other options like calcium chloride and magnesium chloride.
 However, it is safe to use on concrete as well as near plants.

 Urea

-Doubling as a fertilizer and ice melt, urea can melt ice down until it’s 15 degrees Fahrenheit.
-Additionally, since urea doesn’t have chlorides, it is less corrosive on concrete, steel, and rebar.
+Doubling as a fertilizer and ice melt, Urea can melt ice down to about 15ºF.
+Additionally, since Urea does not contain chlorides, it is less corrosive on concrete and metal.

 Calcium Magnesium Acetate

-Calcium magnesium acetate functions as a deicer and road salt, effectively combating ice from forming at temperatures as low as -17.5 degrees.
-This choice is highly effective on concrete and won’t cause the kind of damage other ice melts may inflict, making it great for large concrete areas, like parking lots.
-Since it’s not chloride-based, it’s all-around less corrosive and is biodegradable, causing less of an impact on its surroundings.
+Calcium magnesium acetate functions as a de-icer, effectively preventing ice from forming at temperatures of 20ºF.
+While this product is not effective at lower temperatures, it is considered one of the safest choices for protecting concrete and vegetation.
+Since it's not chloride-based, it's all-around less corrosive and is biodegradable, causing less of an impact on its surroundings.

 How Long Does Ice Melt Last?